 - Poorer nutrition.
-The foods that a baby eats will most likely not be as nutrient and vitamin rich as breast milk.
+A baby's foods will most likely not be as nutrient and vitamin-rich as breast milk.

-- The baby is at higher risk of ear and gut infections when less breast milk is consumed.
+- The baby is at higher risk of ear and gut infections when consuming less breast milk.

-Signs That a Certain Foods Are Not Agreeing With Baby’s Tummy
+Signs That Certain Foods Are Not Agreeing With Baby’s Tummy

 - Flatulence (gassiness).

 - There may be a red rash on your baby’s face or bottom.